'The Entertainment Industry's Voice for Road Safety'

 RADD is rallying celebrities, sports personalities and prominent Ohioans to serve as spokespeople for the campaign.

-Get caught driving high and you can kiss your license goodbye.
-Not to mention some serious fines and even jail time.
-And cops know how to spot a high driver.
+Those who drive high or impaired could harm themselves or someone else.
+Not to mention, they face serious fines and even jail time.
+Cops know how to spot a high driver.
 High driving is impaired driving.
-And it’s illegal.
+It’s illegal.
 Just like driving drunk.
 So remember, Drugged Driving = DONE Driving.

 Think before getting behind the wheel high – drugs weaken your driving skills.